Aliases for EHMT1 Gene

 GeneCards Summary for EHMT1 Gene

 EHMT1 (Euchromatic Histone-Lysine N-Methyltransferase 1) is a Protein Coding gene.
-Diseases associated with EHMT1 include kleefstra syndrome and chromosome 9q deletion.
-Among its related pathways are Cellular Senescence and Cellular Senescence.
+Diseases associated with EHMT1 include kleefstra syndrome due to a point mutation and kleefstra syndrome due to 9q34 microdeletion.
+Among its related pathways are Cellular Senescence and Chromatin organization.
 GO annotations related to this gene include methyltransferase activity and histone-lysine N-methyltransferase activity.
 An important paralog of this gene is SUV39H2.

 UniProtKB/Swiss-Prot for EHMT1 Gene